-All experiments reported here were programmed in PsychoPy and run online via Qualtrics and Pavlovia, and were approved by the ethics committee of the University College London (UCL) Department of Experimental Psychology (EP/2020/007).
+All experiments reported here were programmed in PsychoPy and run online via Qualtrics and Pavlovia, and were approved by the Ethics Committee of the UCL Department of Experimental Psychology (EP/2020/007).
 Participants provided consent for taking part.
-Materials included four sets of 12 face-name pairs.
+Materials included 4 sets of 12 face-name pairs.
 Faces were sourced from the Face Research Lab London Set (DeBruine & Jones, 2017).
 Names were drawn from a list of the 100 most popular male and female names in the United Kingdom in 2019.
 Faces were allocated to sets so that each set had six male and six female faces, with diverse ethnicities.
 Names (all unique) were divided into sets and randomly allocated to faces.
 Each set of face-name pairs was randomly allocated to list order prior to commencing the study, and this random list order was used for all participants.
 Within each list, face-name pairs were presented in random order.
-Materials are provided in the Supplemental Material.

-Participants were instructed that they would learn lists of facename pairs.
+Participants were instructed that they would learn lists of face-name pairs.
 Prior to each list, they were asked to rate their expectancy that they would restudy or receive a test for the following list, on a scale from 0 (definitely review) to 10 (definitely test).
 On each trial, each face image was presented in the center of the screen, with the corresponding name below it.
 Study was self-paced in order to be more applicable to real-world settings, as well as allowing an index of study effort between groups.
 Participants studied the pair before pressing a button to continue to the next pair.
-If participants took longer than 30 s on any given trial, the program automatically progressed to the next trial.
+If participants took longer than 30 seconds on any given trial, the program automatically progressed to the next trial.
 Participants were instructed that after studying each list, the computer would randomly decide whether they would receive a short test or a second opportunity to learn the list.
-In fact, for the first three lists, participants in the full-test and partial-test group always received a test, and participants in the restudy group always reviewed the list.
-For each test, face images were presented one by one in random order, and participants were prompted to type in the corresponding name and press enter to move to the next trial.
+In fact, for the first three lists, participants in the Full-Test and Partial-Test group always received a test, and participants in the Restudy group always reviewed the list.
+For each test, face images were presented one-by-one in random order, and participants were prompted to type in the corresponding name and press enter to move to the next trial.
 There was no time limit for test trials.
-In the restudy group, participants were able to review each face-name pair again, for up to 30 s each.
+In the Restudy group, participants were able to review each face-name pair again, for up to 30 seconds each.